Why ABP.IO Platform?

-- Handling and reporting exceptions, returning a proper error response to the clients.
-Handling error cases in the client-side.
+- Handling and reporting exceptions, returning a proper error response to the clients and handling error cases on the client-side.

-- Implementing authorization and validation, returning proper responses and handling these in the client-side.
+- Implementing authorization and validation, returning proper responses and handling these on the client-side.

-ABP Framework automates or simplifies all the standard cross-cutting concerns.
+ABP Framework automates or simplifies all the common cross-cutting concerns.
 You only write code that matters for your business and ABP handles the rest by conventions.